hunterhubby/okta.github.io/docs/examples/session_cookie.md

 After your login flow is complete you often need to establish a session cookie for your own application as well as a session cookie for Okta before visiting your landing page.
 This is accomplished by returning a HTTP redirect status code for the login response that includes both your app's session cookie as well as the completed URI template with the one-time token for the Okta session redirect URL:
 `https://your-subdomain.okta.com/login/sessionCookieRedirect?token={cookieToken}&redirectUrl={redirectUrl}`

-> Only the Okta session redirect URL with one-time token is required
+> Only the Okta session redirect URL with one-time token is required.

 ~~~ ruby
 HTTP/1.1 302 Moved Temporarily